Derauche/Test-DApp/README.md

 Clone the repo and run `npm install` to install the required dependencies.

-Run `npm start` and open up http://localhost:3000/ to view the demo!
+Run `npm start` and open up http://localhost:3000/ to view the demo!, _